Sandyford

 Sandyford Business District makes up much of the suburb and encompasses 4 business parks: Sandyford Business Park, Stillorgan Business Park, Central Park and South County Business Park.
 Some of the multinational companies based in the area include Google, Facebook, Microsoft and AIB.

 Location and access

 Sandyford is part of the Dáil Éireann constituency of Dublin-Rathdown.
 Sandyford village (sometimes referred to in Irish as Taobh na Coille, meaning 'woodside', the townland in which it is situated) is 9 km south of Dublin city centre, just south of the M50 motorway, accessed from the R117 road or M50 junctions 13 and 14, while Sandyford Business District is just north of the motorway.

 An Aircoach service links the area with Dublin Airport 24 hours a day.
 Dublin Bus routes 11, 44, 44B, 47, 116 and 118 link the area to other parts of the city.
+Go-Ahead Ireland also used to operate the 75 through Sandyford until 26 November 2023 when it was replaced with the S8.

 Luas

 The Luas Green Line was built through the Business District and the Kilmacud, Stillorgan, Sandyford and Central Park stops serve the area, the middle two lying along the eastern edge of the original district.
 All four of these stops are in the Sandyford Business District.
 Sandyford was the Green Line terminus until the extension to Cherrywood opened in October 2010.
 The depot for the Green Line is located on the eastern edge of the Business District.